intuit/fuzzy-matcher/README.md

 * [Demo](#demo)

 ## Introduction
-A java based library to match and group "similar" elements in a collection of document.
+A java-based library to match and group "similar" elements in a collection of documents.

-In system with a collection of contacts.
-If we wanted to match and categorize contacts with similar names, location where they live or with any other attribute.
-This matching algorithm helps to achieve it using Fuzzy match.
-In fact, you may even try to find out if you have already added duplicate contacts, or you can use this to prevent your system from adding one.
+Imagine working in a system with a collection of contacts and wanting to match and categorize contacts with similar names, addresses or other attributes.
+The Fuzzy Match matching algorithm can help you do this.
+The Fuzzy Match algorithm can even help you find duplicate contacts, or prevent your system from adding duplicates.

-This library can act on any domain object like contact and find similarity for various use cases.
-It dives deep into each character and finds out the probability that 2 or more of these objects are similar.
+This library can act on any domain object, like contact, and find similarity for various use cases.
+It dives deep into each character and finds out the probability that 2 or more objects are similar.

 ## How does this work
 ![Fuzzy Match](fuzzy-match.png?raw=true "Fuzzy Match")